Geethen/geeforec.github.io/content/post/practical-2.md

 Thereafter, compare the water detection results and patterns with the s21c image results.
 Submit your final script.

 To share your script, click on Get Link and then copy the script path.
-Send your completed script to **email.**
+Send your completed script to **ots.online.education@gmail.com.**

 ![](/images/practical_1_script_path.png)